 A study was conducted with 5,708 people in Norway.
 The aim of the study was to examine the association between magnesium intake and depression and anxiety.
 The researchers found that low magnesium intake is related to depression.[xi]

 - Mucuna Pruriens (L-DOPA) – L-DOPA is synthesized from the amino acid tyrosine in your body.
 And is a precursor to the formation of dopamine, epinephrine and norepinephrine in your brain.

 Mucuna Pruriens has been used in Ayurveda medicine since 1500 B.C.
 For treating things like snakebite, intestinal problems, sexual issues and melancholy mood.
-Research shows that supplementing with L-DOPA from Mucuna Pruriens extract can be a great natural antidepressant if you are low in dopamine.[xii]
+Research shows that supplementing with L-DOPA extracted from Mucuna Pruriens can be a great natural antidepressant if you are low in dopamine.[xii]